ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 According to 1992-2008 MBC records, Silver-bordered Fritillary has a long flight period, from mid-May to mid-October (http://www.naba.org/chapters/nabambc/flight-dates-chart.asp).
 At least two broods are reflected in this statewide flight pattern, with peaks in late July and again in September.
 But there may well be three overlapping broods in some parts of the state, as suggested by the Cape Ann data and by the MAS Atlas, though this remains to be fully demonstrated.
 (Three broods have been documented in the Delaware Valley and in Virginia (Opler and Krizek 1984).
 Most of the large numbers reported in September in Massachusetts come from the colony in Rockport on Cape Ann (see Table 44 above).
 We know very little about monthly fluctuations in any other colony.

 During the years for which there are data (1996-2008), the Cape Ann colony was visited throughout the season, and exhibited larger numbers at three time periods: usually, mid-June, late July, and late August-mid-September.
-The three population bulges seem apparent in most but not all years, but their timing varies.
-Also, the mid-September population bulge does not occur in all years.
-These comments are impressionistic; rigorous analysis remains to be done.
+Impressionistically, three population bulges seemed apparent in most but not all years, but their timing varied.
+Also, the mid-September population bulge did not occur in all years.

 The serious decline of Silver-bordered Fritillary in Ohio, New Jersey, Connecticut, and England (see above), and its retreat from the Massachusetts islands, should alert us to the fragility of this species.
 The major threat is habitat loss, as well as degradation of wetland habitat.
 A second looming factor is climate warming; most of the states experiencing loss and decline of this species are on the southern edge of its range, e.g. Maryland, Virginia and New Jersey (see map in Cech and Tudor 2005).

 Silver-bordered Fritillaries do not seem to have adapted to dry or disturbed habitats.
 Compared to the Meadow Fritillary, which uses both wet and dry meadows, Silver-bordered prefers only wet meadows.
-Many wet meadows are vulnerable to natural succession, and must be mowed to prevent shrubs from shading out the Lance-leaved Violet.
+Many wet meadows are vulnerable to natural succession, and must be mowed to prevent shrubs from shading out the lance-leaved violet, as has apparently happened at Evans' Field in Provincetown.
 The species of violets used as host plants in different areas should be more precisely determined.

 All colonies of Silver-bordered Fritillaries in our state, whether large or small, should be monitored and conserved.
 All Massachusetts fritillary species except the Great Spangled have already suffered some historical decline and retrenchment, and all are sensitive to climate warming (Table 6).
 Hopefully, greater conservation awareness will protect the lovely Silver-bordered from further decline.